Dr. Jaspinder Komal

 Professor Missy Cummings

 Professor Mary (Missy) Cummings received her B.S. in Mathematics from the US Naval Academy in 1988, her M.S. in Space Systems Engineering from the Naval Postgraduate School in 1994, and her Ph.D. in Systems Engineering from the University of Virginia in 2004.
-A naval officer and military pilot from 1988-1999, she was one of the U.S. Navy’s first female fighter pilots.
-She is a Professor in the George Mason University College of Engineering and Computing and is the director of the Mason Autonomy and Robotics Center (MARC).
-She is an American Institute of Aeronautics and Astronautics (AIAA) Fellow, and recently served as the senior safety advisor to the National Highway Traffic Safety Administration.
-Her research interests include the application of artificial intelligence in safety-critical systems, assured autonomy, human-systems engineering, and the ethical and social impact of technology.
+Professor Cummings was a naval officer, a military pilot from 1988-1999, and one of the U.S. Navy’s first female fighter pilots.
+Currently, she is a Professor in the George Mason University College of Engineering and Computing and the Director of the Mason Autonomy and Robotics Center (MARC).
+She is an American Institute of Aeronautics and Astronautics (AIAA) Fellow, and recently served as the senior safety advisor to the National Highway Traffic Safety Administration (NHTSA).
+Her research interests include the application of artificial intelligence (AI) in safety-critical systems, assured autonomy, human-systems engineering, and the ethical and social impact of technology.
+A specific area of her research is autonomous vehicle performance and the systems-level impacts these autonomous cars and trucks have on the larger transportation ecosystem.
+She offers five lessons learned in attempting to regulate autonomous vehicles, and demonstrate how these extend to other forms of AI, especially generative AI.